 Credibility interviews is an important part of the visa application process therefore please ensure you are prepared to answer all of the questions fully and clearly.

 Can my family apply for visa extensions?

 Your dependants can apply for immigration permission to join or remain with you in the UK only if:

 You are government-sponsored and your course is over six months long OR

-You had a Tier 4 or Pre-Tier 4 student visa for your previous course where the course was over six months long AND:
+You had a Student Visa or Tier 4 Visa for your previous course where the course was over six months long AND:

 - Your visa is valid or expired no more than three months before this immigration application AND